ManuelPiresLuis01/NODEJS_SERVER/README.md

-#  in this repository i write simple javaScript program
+#  in this repository i wrOte simple javaScript program